Trust me on this – a good grinder is to coffee what a good set of speakers is to music. It’s absolutely crucial.

-How to choose the best home coffee grinder
+How to choose a home coffee grinder

 Grinders come in all shapes and sizes, so it’s important to choose one that fits your brewing style.